p4ulinely/fintwitibov/README.md

 ## To Do

-- Endpoint to display tokens and its frequencies.
+- Endpoint to display tokens and its frequencies
     - Break down current SentimentosPalavras Model in two: SentimetoDia and TokensEFrequencias.
     - Change the geraSentimentosSeteDia Controller, in order to feed SentimetoDia and TokensEFrequencias Models.
+    - Change/Adapt all Controllers that use SentimentosPalavras models.
+- Allow mostrarDadosHistoricosMaisSentimentosMaisIntensidadesTweets Endpoint to filter by date.

-- Websocket to watch tweets from specific profile
+- Websocket to watch tweets, from either one or many profiles, then store them.
-	- Generate JSON of frequencies and store them.
-- Create cloud of sentiments of last month, week and day VS IBOV volatility.
-- Webpage to display Charts of tweets intensity VS IBOV volatility.